Why Timing Your Morocco Trip Matters

 Inland cities like Marrakech or Ouarzazate: 35–45°C (95–113°F)

-Best for: Relaxing in Agadir, exploring Essaouira, short city tours in the morning or evening
+Best for: Relaxing in Agadir & Assilah or exploring Essaouira & Tangier, short city tours in the morning or evening

 Tip: Avoid long desert trips unless you are used to very hot weather.
 Our coastal and high-altitude mountain tours are more comfortable in summer.